mhvis/whitelink/README.md

 1. The host shares the private code with the other players.
 2. The others open this app in their browser and fill in the code to whitelist their IP.

-After set up the whitelisted people can access Crewlink and Impostor.
+After set up the whitelisted people can access CrewLink and Impostor.

 ## Are you a streamer?

 I will gladly set up a beefy CrewLink+Impostor server for you in a nearby cloud region for free!
-DM me on Twitter or Discord or send a mail to _todo_!
+DM me on Discord mhvis#4645 or Twitter [@mhviss](https://twitter.com/mhviss).

 ## Demo

 A demo runs at [demo.whitelink.mhvis.nl](https://demo.whitelink.mhvis.nl/), use access code `whitelink`.
+The demo includes a CrewLink instance.

 ## Development